Firedrake/mpd-tools/README.md

 They are released under GPL v3.

+A terminological consideration: I distinguisn in this document between

+- the QUEUE, the list of tracks through which mpd will play.
+(This is sometimes referred to in mpd documentation as "the playlist".)
+- a PLAYLIST FILE, a text file containing one track filename per line.
+- a NAMED PLAYLIST, a data construct within mpd containing a list of tracks.

 # mpdsync

 This is a tool to keep multiple mpd instances, sharing a database, in